SilkeHusse/Re-Evaluating-Bias/README.md

 # Mind Your Bias
-This repository contains the code and data for [Mind the Bias: A Critical Review of Bias Detection Methods for Contextual Language Models](<link>).
+This repository contains the code and data for [Mind Your Bias: A Critical Review of Bias Detection Methods for Contextual Language Models](<link>).
 Corresponding supplementary is appended to the paper.

 - [Set-up](#setup)
   - [Requirements](#reqs)